Home > Analyses > Financial Services > The PNC Financial Services Group, Inc.

 Analyst & Consumer Opinions

-This section examines recent analyst ratings and consumer feedback regarding The PNC Financial Services Group, Inc. (PNC).
+This section examines recent analyst ratings and consumer feedback related to The PNC Financial Services Group, Inc. (PNC).

 Stock Grades

-Here is the latest summary of verified analyst grades for The PNC Financial Services Group, Inc. as of early 2026:
+Here is a summary of recent verified analyst grades for The PNC Financial Services Group, Inc.:

 | Grading Company | Action | New Grade | Date |